 Most people visit Lamphun from Chiang Mai.
 By train it takes about 30 minutes, with 2 trains early morning, and two return trains in the evening.
-The station is some 2km from the town center, but Song Thaews wait at the station.
+The station is some 2km from the town center, but song thaews (baht bus - pickup truck with two rows of seats) wait at the station.

-Bus services run from Chang Puak Bus terminal in Chiang Mai, north of Chang Puak Gate, and a blue Song Thaew service runs from just south of Narawat bridge on the east side of the river.
-Price is 14 Baht and the journey takes around 30 minutes.
+Bus services run from Chang Puak Bus terminal in Chiang Mai, north of Chang Puak Gate, and a blue bahr bus service runs from just south of Narawat bridge on the east side of the river.
+The journey takes around 30 minutes.
 Many people also hire cars or motorcycles from Chiang Mai.

-Buses and Song Thaews stop at the rear entrance to Wat Phrathat.
-Return bus or Song Thaew to Chiang Mai can be found outside the Lamphun Museum, opposite the west gate of Wat Phrathat Haripunchai.
+Buses and baht busses stop at the rear entrance to Wat Phrathat Haripunchai.
+Return bus to Chiang Mai can be found outside the Lamphun Museum, opposite the west gate of Wat Phrathat.

-Walking is a good way to tour Lamphun, but samlors are recommended for visiting Wat Phra Yuen, Wat Chamathevi, and the Ku Chang shrine.
+Walking is a good way to tour Lamphun, but samlors (bicycle taxis) are recommended for visiting Wat Phra Yuen, Wat Chamathevi, and the Ku Chang shrine.

 Haripunjaya: a history of Lamphun

-According to the Jinakalamalini, a 16th century chronicle, written in the Pali language, Haripunjaya was founded by the rishi (hermit) Vasudeva, known in Thai as "Suthep", who gave his name to the famous hilltop shrine of Doi Suthep:
+According to the Jinakalamalini, a 16th century chronicle, written in the Pali language, Haripunjaya was founded by the rishi (hermit) Vasudeva, known in Thai as "Suthep", who gave his name to the famous hilltop shrine of Doi Suthep near Chiangmai: